AristurtleDev/monogame-aseprite-docs/docs/guides/texture-region.md

 </small>

 When you import this as a `Texture2D`, you don't want to render the entire image.
 Instead, you'll want to use this image but only render one part of it.
-For instance, let's take the yellow bush as marked below.
+For instance, let's take the yellow bush in the lower-left corner as shown below.

 <img src={TilemapImageRegionMarked} style={{imageRendering: '-moz-crisp-edges', width: 100 + '%'}}/>

-This red square that outlines this yellow bush is at position x:48 y:32 with a width and height of 16 pixels.
+Let's say this yellow bush is at position x:48 y:32 with a width and height of 16 pixels.

 Normally if we wanted to render just this yellow bush in MonoGame with the `SpriteBatch`, we would need to give the `SpriteBatch` a `sourceRectangle` value that specifies where that yellow bush is to render it.
 This is done like the following